mrcnc/dotfiles/README.md

-This repo will hold dotfiles that I use for development
+This repo holds dotfiles that I use for development